A Star is Born

-During the mid-1980′s, the Boston Celtics and Los Angeles Lakers developed an intense rivalry.
-In particular, the rivalry between the teams two stars, Larry Bird and Magic Johnson, was very intense.
+During the mid-1980s, the Boston Celtics and Los Angeles Lakers developed an intense rivalry.
+In particular, the rivalry between the teams’ two stars, Larry Bird and Magic Johnson, was very intense.
 Bird’s Celtics again won the NBA title in 1981, while the Lakers won in 1980 and 1982.
 The two teams would meet in the NBA Finals in 1984, 1985, and 1987.
-The Celtics beat the Lakers in the seven game 1984 series and Larry Bird was named MVP of the series.
-However, the Lakers avenged the 1984 and 1986 losses by beating the Celtics in 1985 and 1987.
+The Celtics beat the Lakers in the seven-game 1984 series, and Larry Bird was named MVP of the series.
+However, the Lakers avenged the 1984 loss by beating the Celtics in 1985 and 1987.
 Nevertheless, from 1984–1986, Larry Bird was named MVP of the NBA three consecutive times.
 In 1986, he won his third, and last, championship with the Celtics.
-In the decisive game 6 against the Houston Rockets, Bird achieved a rare triple-double (29 points, 11 rebounds, and 12 assists).
+In the decisive game six against the Houston Rockets, Bird achieved a rare triple-double (29 points, 11 rebounds, and 12 assists).

 By 1987, Larry Bird had already cemented his place in NBA lore as one of the most exciting and inspiring players of all time.
 He was a hero throughout the country, especially in Boston.
-Not only was he an incredible scoring machine, but he had an uncanny ability to make no-look passes, to make game-winning shots, to anticipate what would happen on the court, and to be at the right place in the right time.
+Not only was he an incredible scoring machine, but he had an uncanny ability to make no-look passes, to make game-winning shots, to anticipate what would happen on the court, and to be in the right place at the right time.
 One of his more memorable great plays occurred against the Detroit Pistons in the 1987 Eastern Conference Finals.
 Trailing the Pistons 107–106,with just seconds left, Bird stole an Isiah Thomas inbound pass and fired it to a wide-open Dennis Johnson.
 Johnson then made a lay-up with two seconds left and the Celtics won.
 During the 1987–1988 season, Larry averaged 29.9 points per game—the highest in his career.